Music + Environment

 - An eco-tour in the Scottish Isles, where musicians travelled on foot and bicycle to deliver performances, participate in a beach clean, and host workshops where participants created music with recycled goods.

-- A new work for piano trio by Shiori Usui, "Colour of Drifters," exploring the destructive impact of plastic use on our environment.
+"Colour of Drifters", a new work for piano trio by Shiori Usui, explores the destructive impact of plastic use on our environment.
+The piece was premiered by the Kapen Trio at the Sound Festival in 2019.